Adaptrade Software Newsletter Article

 A new feature of Builder, called strategy cloning, is intended for this scenario.
 This article discusses some of the use cases for strategy cloning and demonstrates how to use this new feature to effectively develop strategies based on an existing strategy or trading idea.
 The project files used for the example, as well as the strategy code, are available below.

 How Does Strategy Cloning Work?

 The basic idea of strategy cloning is simple.
 It copies the selected strategy and optionally introduces random changes to the copies, which are added to the main population.
+You then evolve the population as usual to meet your objectives.
 The menu item for the strategy cloning feature, which is available via the right-click (context) menu of the Build Results table, is shown below in Fig. 1.
 Any member of the main population can be selected; if you want to clone a member of the Top Strategies population, you can first copy it to the main population.

 Figure 1.
 The strategy cloning function is available via the right-click (context) menu in the Build Results table of Adaptrade Builder.